mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 (Darrian or Imperial) ships passing through in a high–handed and arrogant manner.

-The four ‘Metal Worlds’ (Iron, Bronze, Mithril and Steel) are ‘reserve worlds’ held in trust by the Sword Worlds Confederation against future need.
+The four 'Metal Worlds' (Iron, Bronze, Mithril and Steel) are 'reserve worlds' held in trust by the Sword Worlds Confederation against future need.
 Until recently the Confederation has vigorously resisted Imperial efforts to exploit these worlds, but that attitude has recently changed.
 A theoretically joint project to develop Steel